nkepling/curly-carnival/README.md

  - **Stimulation environment**: This project will provide a two dimensional grid world environ- ment that represents a ”top-down” view of a building’s lay out.
  - **Safety and liveliness monitor**: The system will include a safety and liveliness monitor to ensure the behavior of the navigation system.
  - **Online search policy**: We can model the system as a Markov decision process and use an online search policy like Monte Carlo tree search to find target objects in the environment.
- -  **Autonomous agent**: The system includes an autonomous agent that needs to navigate the environment to not only find target object but to avoid collisions with other obstacles in the floor plan.

 Given these components, I will model this system as a system with synchronous reactive com- ponents.
 I can define a safety requirement so that the autonomous agent never collides with the walls of the building.
 Additionally, I will consider liveliness conditions to ensure the agent will keep searching until all objects are found.
 After exploring the model-based design of this system, I will simulate it with both Python and Julia programs.